crossnx/small/README.markdown

 make
 ```

-When the build is finished, you'll find the executable available:
+When the build is finished, you'll find the executable available at this location:

 ```
 ./build/small_runtime